stakahama/libIgorPro/README.md

 Require HDF5 module (comment out ExportHDF5 if not desired).
 From the IGOR Manual (pp. II-47 to II-48 in Version 6.2):

 [T]he HDF5 file loader package consists of an extension named HDF5.xop, a help file named "HDF5 Help.ihf" and a procedure file named "HDF5 Browser.ipf".
 Here is how you would activate these files:

 1. Press the shift key and choose Help→Show Igor Pro Folder and User Files.
 This displays the Igor Pro Folder and the Igor Pro User Files folder on the desktop.

 2. Make an alias/shortcut for "Igor Pro Folder/More Extensions/File
    Loaders/HDF5.xop" and put it in "Igor Pro User Files/Igor Extensions".
 This causes Igor to load the extension the next time Igor is launched.

 3. Make an alias/shortcut for "Igor Pro Folder/More Extensions/File
    Loaders/HDF5 Help.ihf" and put it in "Igor Pro User Files/Igor Help Files".
 This causes Igor to automatically open the help file the next time Igor is launched.
 This step is necessary only if you want the help file to be automatically opened.

 4. Make an alias/shortcut for "Igor Pro Folder/WaveMetrics
    Procedures/File Input Output/HDF5 Browser.ipf" and put it in "Igor
    Pro User Files/Igor Procedures".
 This causes Igor to load the proce- dure the next time Igor is launched and to keep it open until you quit Igor.

 5. Restart Igor.

 You can verify that the HDF5 extension and the HDF5 Browser procedure file were loaded by choosing Data→Load Waves→New HDF5 Browser.
 You can verify that the HDF5 Help file was opened by choosing Windows→Help Windows→HDF5 Help.ihf.

-This is automated in setup.sh.
+This is automated in setup.sh for Mac/Linux (though paths may need to be changed).